Chapter 29: AI Governance and CI/CD Integration

 Key Takeaways

-AI governance ensures AI-generated code is safe, compliant, and high-quality through policies, gates, and verification.
-Never trust, always verify.
+- AI governance ensures AI-generated code is safe, compliant, and high-quality through policies, gates, and verification.

 Chapter Quiz

-When should human review be required for AI-generated code?
-When might automated approval be acceptable?
+- When should human review be required for AI-generated code?

 Back to: Part X Overview | Next: Chapter 30 - Metrics and Engineering Roles